Austrian Association of Hiking, Sports and Society: Disbandment

 In 1959, Olah replaced Böhm as president of the Austrian Federation of Trade Unions.
 The Federation's political influence was increasing.
 In 1963, Olah became Minister of the Interior in the government of the Austrian People's Party (ÖVP) Chancellor Alfons Gorbach (1898–1972).
 As a result, Austria's police services in general were under the influence of StaPo.

-After the 1962 Cuban crisis a policy of relaxed relations between the US and the Soviets was formed.
+After the 1962 Cuban Missile Crisis a policy of relaxed relations between the US and the Soviets was formed.
 The Austrian democratic system was considered to be so far established that a communist takeover of power was no longer regarded as a realistic scenario.
 The OeWSGV had thus become more or less obsolete.
 Olah gradually phased out the organization and had all its documents and bookkeeping destroyed.

 Discovery

-In 1964, Olah was found to have misappropriated funds of the Freedom Party of Austria (FPÖ).
+In 1964, Olah was found to have misappropriated trade union funds to support the Freedom Party of Austria (FPÖ).
 On 21 September 1964, he resigned.
 His successor in the Cabinet of Josef Klaus (1910–2001) was Hans Czettel (1923–1980).
 Olah was expelled from the SPÖ.
 In 1966, he joined the Democratic Progressive Party (DFP) to contest the National Council elections.
-His popularity among workers brought votes from the SPÖ to the ÖVP.
-(Olah received just over three percent of votes.)
+His popularity among workers brought votes from the SPÖ to the DFP.
+(The DFP received just over three percent of votes.)
 For the first time, the ÖVP gained an absolute majority of seats, albeit a narrow one, and was able to form a majority government under Klaus.

 In 1969, Olah was prosecuted for his misappropriation of trade union funds in 1959 when he was president of the ÖGB.
 Olah had used the money to assist Hans Dichand restart the Kronen Zeitung newspaper.
 In the course of the prosecution, details of the OeWSGV were published for the first time.
 Olah defended the OeWSGV as a patriotic measure in the struggle against communism to be judged in the context of the Cold War.

 Olah was accused of building a private army.
 In his defence, he named prominent conscripts.
 However, they were all men who had died before 1969 and therefore unable to deny or corroborate Olah's defence.
 They included the former President of Austria, Adolf Schärf (1890–1965); former Minister of the Interior, Oskar Helmer, and former President of the ÖGB, Johann Böhm.
 Other men connected with the OeWSGV included the trade unionist Karl Flottl, the Viennese SPÖ municipal councillor, Hans Bock and the head of the Chamber of Labor, Franz Horr.
 Heinrich Daurer was said to be responsible for weapons training and Walter Jeschko for radio training.
 The American trade unionist, Wesley Cook was said to be the agent for financing the group.
 Olah was convicted and sentenced to one year's imprisonment.
 He left Austrian politics for good.
 At the time, it was Olah's fraudulent activities that caught the public's interest.
 It was much later, at the end of the Cold War, when the OeWSGV was re-examined in the context of Austria's international relations.